smashedr/test4/README.md

 Command Line Interface to Upload Files to a ShareX Server using a ShareX Custom Uploader (.sxcu) configuration file.

-Packed with features you can upload multiple files, specify names, use globs, archive directories and more...
+Packed with features!
+Upload multiple files, directories, use globs, create an archive and much more...

 If you run into any issues or have any questions, [support](support.md) is available.